trevorld/sbgjackets/README.md

                            spine = spine, inner = inner)
 ```

-This package also provides functions that locally create SBG jackets pdfs for a few select games:
+This package also provides functions that locally create SBG jackets pdfs for a few select games and game systems:

 | Game (System) | Function | Jacket License |
 | --- | --- | --- |